 D. Veterans Benefits (Aid & Attendance Pension)

-Qualified veterans or surviving spouses may receive up to $2,300 per month.
-Funds can offset assistance expenses tied to daily living needs.
+Who qualifies for added financial relief?
+Eligible veterans or surviving spouses.
+What does that mean in real terms?
+Up to $2,300 per month that can offset assistance expenses connected to daily living needs.

 Application timelines often move slowly, making early submission essential.